Go to Reviews.org AU Edition

 Get a mesh Wi-Fi system

-If you have multiple family members, friends, or roommates scattered about a large house, a mesh Wi-Fi system might be a better way to ensure every person has an internet connection no matter where they go.
+If you have multiple family members, friends, or roommates scattered about a large house, a mesh Wi-Fi system might be the best Wi-Fi booster for satellite internet to ensure every person has an internet connection no matter where they go.

 A mesh system sort of blankets your house with a Wi-Fi signal by using points in different rooms.
 The points act kind of like Wi-Fi extenders, but (depending on the mesh system you get) they may also have an Ethernet port that allows your son to play Call of Duty on the computer in his room while your daughter plays Fortnite on the Xbox downstairs.